kgryte/github-get/README.md

 #### 'stop'

-The `Query` instance emits a `stop` event when it stops polling a Github API endpoint.
+A `Query` instance emits a `stop` event when it stops polling a Github API endpoint.

 ``` javascript
 function onStop() {